-If HMRC were unable to collect the outstanding liability from any party, for example, because it ceased to exist, the liability would transfer back to the first party or agency in the chain (i.e. that closest to the client) and, if HMRC could not collect from the first party or agency, the liability would ultimately rest with the client.
+If HMRC considers that there is no reasonable prospect of recovery from the party primarily liable within a reasonable time, for example, because it ceased to exist, the liability would transfer back to the first party or agency in the chain (i.e. that c losest to the client) and, if HMRC could not collect from the first party or agency, the liability would ultimately rest with the client.

 The government considers that the advantages of this approach are that it would provide a clear incentive for all parties to comply with their obligations and ensure a determination is passed fully down the chain as well as encouraging all parties to contract with reputable and compliant firms.